GUIDE | TRADING BASICS | ADVANCED

 But just to reiterate what we’ve previously covered: a bullish candlestick forms when traders (also called bulls) try to push prices up.
 As a result, the close of the candle is higher than its opening price.
 They are typically either green or white on the price chart.
 Bullish candle patterns are on every chart you use.
 As a result, knowing how to read them is incredibly important.

-The stock market is a battle between traders who are raising the price (bulls) by opening long positions or lowering the price (bears) by selling their assets.
+The financial market is a battle between traders who are raising the price (bulls) by opening long positions or lowering the price (bears) by selling their assets.
 To navigate the dynamics of the market, you need to know who has the upper hand at the time that you are trading to make smarter trading decisions.
-You wouldn’t want to short a stock when it's bullish, and knowing the difference can have serious consequences for your portfolio.
+You wouldn’t want to short a stock price when it's bullish and knowing the difference can have serious consequences for your portfolio.